 Yes.
 Generally, an employer can layoff or terminate an employee for economic reasons.
 Exceptions to this general rule are: (i) employees who are guaranteed employment for a certain period of time under an employment contract or (ii) employees performing work under a collective bargaining agreement that provides for procedures around employee layoffs and terminations.

 Are laid off or terminated employees entitled to earned wages?
 Vacation pay?

 Yes.
 The Illinois Wage Payment and Collection Act requires that, after separation from employment, employees must be paid all final compensation, including bonus payments, vacation pay, wages and commissions on their next regularly scheduled payday.
 820 ILCS 115/5.
 More information on unpaid wages and the wage claim process is available on the Illinois Department of Labor’s (IDOL) website.

 Are undocumented employees entitled to earned but unpaid wages?

-All workers are entitled to their promised wages for all hours of work performed, regardless of immigration status.
+All employees are entitled to their promised wages for all hours of work performed, regardless of immigration status.